 We all know about the

-a element is core to the Internet as it allows us to navigate anywhere within it.
-This one small element allows us to link, and therefore navigate to, pages, files, resources, etc. throughout the Internet.
+<a> tag is core to the Internet as it allows us to navigate anywhere within it.
+This one small tag allows us to link, and therefore navigate to, pages, files, resources, etc. throughout the Internet.
 It helps bind things together.

-In this article I will simply take a look at what the specification has to say about this vital element and it turns out to be more powerful than I initially thought.
+In this article I will simply take a look at what the specification has to say about this vital tag and it turns out to be more powerful than I initially thought.

 One major change in the HTML5 specification is the ability to enclose blocks of content within a single